jkevinthomas4321/My_German_Vocab_Game/README.md

 Designed to help learners memorize German nouns, verbs, and more — while keeping a personal vocabulary diary and earning achievements.

 ## ✨ Background
 I am a student.
-I learned python and pandas, wanted to create something sso I created this to solve my own problem, which is German vocab learning.
+I learned python and pandas, wanted to create something so I created this to solve my own problem, which is German vocabulary learning.
 The core idea is to create a virtual vocabulary diary for users.
 The current version has all basic ideas I had and it is mostly stable.
 This game works based on csv files, which acts as repos containing the language data.
 I have added a repo which can be used initially.